MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-security-guide.md

 AAAAAAAAA.

-Within the context of Microsoft Lync Server 2010, this situation comes into play only if an administrator has done both of the following:
+Within the context of Teams, this situation comes into play only if an administrator has done both of the following:

-- Configured connections that support only Transmission Control Protocol (TCP) (which is not recommended, because TCP communications are unencrypted).
+- Configured connections that support only Transmission Control Protocol (TCP) (which is not recommended, because TCP communications are unencrypted). **CAN THEY EVEN DO THIS WITH TEAMS?
+THIS WAS ORIGINAL SFB2010**
 - Marked the IP addresses of those connections as trusted hosts.

-This is less of a problem for Transport Layer Security (TLS) connections, as TLS authenticates all parties and encrypts all traffic.
+This is less of a problem for **Transport Layer Security (TLS)** connections, as TLS authenticates all parties and encrypts all traffic.
 Using TLS prevents an attacker from performing IP address spoofing on a specific connection (for example, mutual TLS connections).
-But an attacker could still spoof the address of the DNS server that Teams uses.
+But an attacker could still spoof the address of the DNS server that Teams uses **CAN IT THOUGH?!?!**.
 However, because authentication in Teams is performed with certificates, an attacker would not have a valid certificate required to spoof one of the parties in the communication.

 ### Man-in-the-Middle Attack